roidrage/paperplanes/_posts/2007-12-4-testing_active_web_service_with.markdown

 ---
-layout: single
+layout: post
 title: "Testing Active Web Service with RSpec"
-topics: rspec testing
+tags: rspec testing
 ---
 I recently started picking up RSpec for a current project.
 Not too far along the way I found myself wanting to test a SOAP web service written with Active Web Service with it.